 Many provinces and territories have nominee programs where the government nominates individuals who are seeking to immigrate to Canada for work and reside in the nominating province or territory.
 Some programs have the intention to attract foreign investors and entrepreneurs from around the world, while others help to fill labour gaps that businesses may be facing.

-- British Columbia: BC Nominee Program – Entrepreneur Immigration
+- British Columbia: B.C.
+Provincial Nominee Program (B.C.
+PNP)

-- Newfoundland and Labrador: Newfoundland and Labrador Nominee Program
+- Newfoundland and Labrador: Newfoundland and Labrador Provincial Nominee Program (NLPNP)

-- Nova Scotia: Nova Scotia Nominee Program – Skilled Worker Stream
+- Nova Scotia: Nova Scotia Nominee Program (NSNP)

-- Prince Edward Island: Prince Edward Island Nominee Program – Business Impact Category
+- Prince Edward Island: PEI Provincial Nominee Program (PNP)

 Temporary Work Permit